Generic Name: spironolactone

 - Impaired neurological function/ coma in patients with hepatic impairment, cirrhosis and ascites [see Use in Specific Populations (8.7)]

 The following adverse reactions associated with the use of spironolactone were identified in clinical trials or postmarketing reports.
 Because these reactions were reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency, reliably, or to establish a causal relationship to drug exposure.

 Digestive: Gastric bleeding, ulceration, gastritis, diarrhea and cramping, nausea, vomiting.

-Reproductive: Gynecomastia (see Precautions), inability to achieve or maintain erection, irregular menses or amenorrhea, postmenopausal bleeding, breast pain.
-Carcinoma of the breast has been reported in patients taking Aldactone but a cause and effect relationship has not been established.
+Reproductive: Decreased libido, inability to achieve or maintain erection, irregular menses or amenorrhea, postmenopausal bleeding, breast and nipple pain.

 Hypersensitivity: Fever, urticaria, maculopapular or erythematous cutaneous eruptions, anaphylactic reactions, vasculitis.